 • Window shop on State Street

-• Wander through the many free museums downtown, including the Museum of Contemporary Art and Wisconsin State Historical Museum
+• Wander through the many free museums downtown, including the Museum of Contemporary Art and Madison Children’s Museum

 • Enjoy the serenity of Olbrich Botanical Gardens

-• See a show at the Majestic, Sylvee, or the Barrymore
+• See a show at the Majestic, Sylvee, Barrymore Theater or Orpheum Theater

 State-Langdon